treasurechic/Horizontal-timeline/README.md

 # Horizontal-timeline
-Horizontal timeline code snippet designed with html and css
+Horizontal timeline code snippet designed with html and css.